HeroesOfAndromeda/Apollo-Comics/README.md

 # Folder Orginization
 - Characters: Character cards, these include the stats and the mini biographies of characters.
-- Mana and Artifacts: Info on what magic, mana, and artifacts.
+- Mana and Artifacts: Info on magic, mana, and artifacts.
 - Teams and Organizations: Lists the organizations and superhero/supervillain teams.
+- Species: Provides information on species that appear in the story.
 -----

 # About Apollo Comics